Heterosynaptic plasticity

-Modulatory input-dependent plasticity
+Modulatory input-dependent plasticity (Heterosynaptic Plasticity) Exemplified

-One well studied example of heterosynaptic plasticity is modulatory input-dependent plasticity.
-Modulatory neurons perform neuromodulation, which is the release of neuromodulators.
-Neuromodulators differ from classical neurotransmitters.
-Typically, neuromodulators do not directly generate electrical responses in target neurons.
-Rather, the release of neuromodulators often alters the efficacy of neurotransmission in nearby chemical synapses.
-Furthermore, the impact of neuromodulators is often quite long lasting in comparison to classical neurotransmitters.
+Modulatory neurons perform neuromodulation, the release of substances called neuromodulators.
+Neuromodulators differ from classical neurotransmitters, because they typically do not directly generate electrical responses in target neurons.
+Rather, the release of neuromodulators often alters the efficacy of neurotransmission in nearby chemical synapses, with longer lasting impacts than those created by classical neurotransmitters.
+The influence of neuromodulators can result in both potentiation or depressive effects, either strengthening, or weakening synaptic connections on the modulated neuron respectively, regulated by metaplasticity, or changes in plasticity that result from the recent history of a specific synapse or cell.